Decoding CoreWeave's Options Activity: What's the Big Picture? - CoreWeave (NASDAQ:CRWV)

 Deep-pocketed investors have adopted a bullish approach towards CoreWeave (NASDAQ:CRWV), and it's something market players shouldn't ignore.
 Our tracking of public options records at Benzinga unveiled this significant move today.
 The identity of these investors remains unknown, but such a substantial move in CRWV usually suggests something big is about to happen.

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $30.0 to $210.0 for CoreWeave over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $40.0 to $260.0 for CoreWeave during the past quarter.

 Volume & Open Interest Trends